Hasodikis/Lenovo-Ideapad-s540-14IWL---Hackintosh/README.md

 It is used with voltageshift (command: ./voltageshift offset -120 -50 -100 0 0 0 0 0 1 20 30 0 60  STILL WORKING ON THIS) and with BIOS selection QUIET)

+# UPDATE 6-1-2021

+Complete rewritte of EFI (more of a complete copy) based on the excellent work of lietxia (https://github.com/lietxia/XiaoXinAir14IML_2019_hackintosh).

+Best power consumption so far.

+The minor ACPI POWS error when pluggin/unplugginthw power cord remains but it s seems to be of no consequencies....
+Still working on it.

+Everything that is to work.. just works.

+ENJOY!!!!!

 # DISCLAIMER:
 1. This project started for educational purposes.